Last Updated on May 27, 2025 by Satyendra

 - Service Authentication: Active Directory facilitates user and machine authentication and authorization for several services, including file servers, printers, and databases.
 This guarantees that certain services are only available to authorized entities.
 Service Principal Names (SPNs), which permit each instance of a service to be uniquely identified, are frequently used in service authentication.
 Active Directory uses SPNs to make sure the service-seeking authentication is legitimate and has the required authorization.

-Types of Active Directory Authentication
+What are The Types of Active Directory Authentication?

 Active Directory Authentication supports two types of authentication::